-At Muscle Fit Basics, we pride ourselves on our affordability and extremely premium tee's.
+At Muscle Fit Basics, we pride ourselves on being able to offer the best quality 100% cotton and tailor fitted premium tee's for affordable prices.
 That got us thinking: What ridiculously expensive T-Shirts are out there?
 Why is it so expensive?
 Is it worth the price?

 But are they worth it?
 Let’s find out.